basarat/typescript-book-alpha/00/typescript.md

 ### Catching JavaScript Errors

-> Using TypeScript is like having Anders teaching you how to write good clean JavaScript
+I have a saying, "TypeScript is like Anders doing a code review for your JavaScript".
 TypeScript will try to protect you from portions of JavaScript that never worked (so you don't need to remember this stuff):

 ```ts
 [] + []; // JavaScript will give you "" (which makes little sense), TypeScript will error